SIsilicon/WorldEdit-BE-Docs/docs/usage/kit.md

 ## Main items

-Upon typing the command `/wedit:kit`, you are given the following items:
+Upon typing the command `;kit`, you are given the following items:

 -   <a name="selection_wand"></a>**Selection Wand ![](../img/icons/wood_axe.png):** Make selections to do stuff with.
 You can remove your selection by dropping the wand.
 See [Selection](regions/selection.md).
 -   <a name="region_tools"></a>**Region Tools:** These tools are all used with your selection to do various things with it.
 They are a single item and you can switch between them by sneaking and using said item.
 By default it is "Fill Selection".